maxattwell/mrl-tile-server/README.md

         "gdal2tiles.py --xyz <name-of-geotiff-file>.tif <name-of-tileset-dir>/"
             + '-xyz' flag generates xyz (OSM Slippy Map standard) instead of TMS.
 [TMS y=0 for southern-most tile, OSM y=0 for northern-most tiles]
 3. Merge the tilesets
-    - Just use gdal2tiles.py again and it will automaticall merge them into the original tileset directory
+    - Just use gdal2tiles.py again and it will automatically merge them into the original tileset directory
     Note: I think it will use the most recent if there are two in the same location
 4. Run a tileset server
     - Have copied a basic tile server using Flask